Dodge City War: Luke Short and the Long Branch Saloon

-Luke Short arrived in Dodge City during April 1881.
-William H. Harris, whom Short had met in Tombstone a few months earlier, gave Luke a job as a faro dealer at the Long Branch Saloon in Dodge City, Kansas.
+Luke Short arrived in Dodge City, Kansas during April 1881.
+William H. Harris, whom Short had met in Tombstone a few months earlier, gave Luke a job as a faro dealer at the Long Branch Saloon.
 The saloon was owned by Harris and his partner Chalk Beeson.
 On February 6, 1883, Chalk Beeson sold his interest in the Long Branch to Short.

 The month after Short and Harris formed their partnership, Harris was nominated to run for Dodge City mayor.
 On March 19, 1883 a law and order group nominated Lawrence E. Deger to run against Harris.
 Deger defeated Harris by a vote of 214 to 143 on April 3.
 The citizens also elected all five of the city council candidates running with Deger.

 Vice ordinances passed

 On April 23 the Dodge City Council passed two ordinances that were immediately approved by Mayor Deger.
 "Ordinance No. 70" was for "The Suppression of Vice and Immorality within the City of Dodge City," and "Ordinance No. 71" was titled "Define and Punish Vagrancy."
 Both of these ordinances were aimed at the Long Branch Saloon.

 On April 28, 1883 three prostitutes employed at the Long Branch were arrested by City Marshal Jack Bridges and policeman Louis C. Hartman.
 The Ford County Globe reported: “It was claimed by the proprietors that partiality was shown in arresting [the] women in their house when two were allowed to remain in A. B. Webster’s saloon, one at Heinz & Kramer’s, two at Nelson Cary’s, and a whole herd of them at Bond & Nixon’s dance hall.”
 The paper suggested that if the owners' claim was true, “it would be most natural for them to think so and give expression to their feelings.”

 That evening Short and Hartman got into a gunfight.
 Neither man was hurt.
 Short was quickly arrested and released on $2,000 bond.
 His preliminary examination was set for May 2.
 Short told the Globe, "their policeman attempted to assassinate me and I had him arrested for it and had plenty of evidence to have convicted him, but before it came to trial they had organized a vigilance committee and made me leave, so that I could not appear against him."